thijse/Arduino-Libraries/README.markdown

    time zones.
 In order to exploit all features in the library, Both the Time and TimeZone library are included.

+This library can now be found here: https://github.com/thijse/Arduino-DCF77

 ## EEPROMex

 The EEPROMex library is an extension of the standard Arduino EEPROM library.
 It extends the functionality of the original Arduino EEPROM library with: